oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ![Basic Interaction Sequence](./images/req_rsp.png)

-The PUBLISH and PUBACK control packets for this example are as follows; note that the `packetId` is the only field that changes for each of the publishing exchanges in Figure A-PRR, as that value is assigned by the initiator of each exchange:
+The PUBLISH and PUBACK control packets for this example are as follows; note that the `packetId` is the only field that would differ for for each of the three publishing exchanges in Figure A-PRR, as that value is assigned by the initiator of each
+exchange:

 ![PUBLISH and PUBACK](./images/pub-and-puback.png)